Ordering copies of civil status documents online (birth, marriage, registered partnership, death) - application

 Please note: There is a reduced service on Thursday afternoons.
 Please expect longer waiting times.

-If neither the civil status details nor the name of the original registry office is known, the file centre of the Vienna civil registry offices ("Zentralkartothek der Wiener Standesämter") may be able to provide further information.
+If neither the civil status details nor the name of the original register office is known, the "Wiener Zentralkartothek" may be able to provide further information.